EldonGabriel/eldongabriel.github.io/_experience/grc.md

 ## Portfolio Documentation

-This section presents governance and risk analysis work developed through structured cybersecurity training and applied research.
+This section presents the governance and risk analysis work developed through structured cybersecurity training and applied research.

-Selected materials demonstrate core competencies, while additional supporting documentation and policy artifacts are maintained in a private archive.
+The selected materials demonstrate core competencies, while additional supporting documentation and policy artifacts are maintained in a private archive.

-Full documentation is available upon request for professional or technical review.
+Full documentation is available upon request for professional and technical reviews.